MIPS Value Pathways (MVPs)

 Reporting Requirements:

-• Quality - Participants will select four quality measures available, including one outcome measure (or a high priority measure if an outcome is not available or applicable).
+• Quality - Accounts for 30% of the final score.
+Participants will select four quality measures available, including one outcome measure (or a high priority measure if an outcome is not available or applicable) and collect and submit data for the 12-month performance period (January 1 – December 31).
+Performance data will need to be reported for at least 75% of the denominator-eligible cases for each measure.

-• Improvement Activities - CMS removed the activity weightings and simplified requirements by reducing the number of activities clinicians are required to attest to completing.
-For MVP reporting, clinicians, groups, and subgroups (regardless of special status) must attest to 1 activity.
+• Improvement Activities (IA) - Accounts for 15% of the final score.
+CMS removed the activity weightings and simplified requirements by reducing the number of activities clinicians are required to attest to completing.
+For MVP reporting, clinicians, groups, and subgroups (regardless of special status) must attest to 1 activity in a continuous 90-day performance period (during calendar year 2026) unless otherwise stated in the activity description.
 Clinicians may still choose to report a Patient-Centered Medical Home (PCMH) improvement activity if participating in a PCMH.

-• Cost - participants performance will be calculated exclusively on the cost measures included in the MVP using administrative claims data.
+• Cost - Accounts for 30% of the final score.
+Participants' performance will be calculated exclusively on the cost measures included in the MVP using administrative claims data.

-• Foundational Layer (MVP Agnostic) - The foundational layer has 2 components:
+• Foundational Layer (MVP Agnostic) - Accounts for 25% of the final score.
+Data is to be collected for a minimum of 180 continuous days during the calendar year.
+The foundational layer has 2 components:

 • Promoting Interoperability (PI) - Participants will report on the same PI measures required under traditional MIPS unless they qualified for automatic reweighting or had an approved hardship exception.

-• Population Health Measures - CMS removed the requirement to select a measure during registration and will instead calculate these measures through administrative claims and will be scored as part of the quality performance
+• Population Health Measures - CMS will calculate these measures through administrative claims and will be scored as part of the quality performance category.

 Scoring: